Dog Breeding 101 - know your dog's cycle, progesterone testing & ethical breeding

 Due to this variation and inherent guesswork in ascertaining the timing of ovulation, we recommend progesterone testing to accurately identify the most fertile days for your girl to visit for her matings.
 The blood generally lessens and goes from bright red to a diluted/straw like colour but not always.

 Progesterone is the hormone which is produced from the ovary of the female dog when she is ovulating.
 A simple blood test carried out at a vet clinic that specialises in reproduction is analysed and tells us exactly when is the ideal to mate or AI in order to maximise our chances of a pregnancy.
-If you’re confident that you’ve noticed the first days of bleeding, a progesterone test is done around day 5 of bleeding.
-For those few bitches that ovulate early in their cycle (Day 3 onwards), you would obviously miss them if you waited until day 9 to do a progesterone test, therefore if you’re wanting to be cautious and not miss your female’s breeding opportunity, commencing testing around day 3-5 onwards will ensure you’re accounting for this scenario and early testing is helpful as it provides a baseline from which it’s easier to determine how quickly a progesterone level is rising coinciding with ovulation.

 Many vets will offer progesterone testing but send the blood away for analysis and you’ll get the result the next day, which is sometimes too late.
 Some vets also now have an option to pay an additional fee and get a result within 30 minutes.

 rogesterone readings beyond this level can still result in pregnancy but the window of opportunity for mating is reduced and sometimes must be carried out immediately to ensure the sperm have time to swim to the eggs that have already matured but may have started ageing resulting in decreased potential for fertility (Progesterone readings of 65-90 nmol/L or 20.44-28.30 ng/mL).